wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

     * `okta_post_message` -- Uses [HTML5 Web Messaging](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) (for example, window.postMessage()) instead of the redirect for the authorization response from the authentication endpoint.
       `okta_post_message` is an adaptation of the [Web Message Response Mode](https://tools.ietf.org/html/draft-sakimura-oauth-wmrm-00#section-4.1).
-      This value provides a secure way for a single-page application to perform a sign-in flow in a popup window or an iFrame and receive the ID Token and/or access token back in the parent page without leaving the context of that page.
+      This value provides a secure way for a single-page application to perform a sign-in flow in a popup window or an iFrame and receive the ID token and/or access token back in the parent page without leaving the context of that page.
       The data model for the [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) call is in the next section.
     * The `Referrer-Policy` header is automatically included in the request for `fragment` or `query`, and is set to `Referrer-Policy: no-referrer`.